cslfiu/Android-Security-Updates/README.md

 # 50 Shades of Support: A Device-Centric Analysis of Android Security Updates

-This repository contains the data and code used in our paper, "50 Shades of Support: A Device-Centric Analysis of Android Security Updates".
+This repository contains the data and code used in our paper, "50 Shades of Support: A Device-Centric Analysis of Android Security Updates", which is accepted for publication at [NDSS 2024](https://www.ndss-symposium.org/ndss2024/).

 In the first step, we explain the data collection and preprocessing.
 In the second step, we provide the code for the analysis and results.
-Data collected during the first step is shared under the folder [Data](https://github.com/andsec87/Android-Security-Updates/tree/main/Data).
+Data collected during the first step is shared under the folder [Data](https://github.com/cslfiu/Android-Security-Updates/tree/main/Data).
 For the reproducibility of the results, you can directly start from the second step.
 # README